top of page

 After a first consultation and potentially an additional feasabilty check, we offer guidance, document checks and representation in procedures before German embassies / consulates and authorities / courts in Germany.

-2. have a look at Albert Ruehling's LinkedIn-profile,
+Have a look at Albert Ruehling's LinkedIn-profile, try the free tool

-4. use a free tool to self-assess your situation, and
+to self-assess your situation, and read into blog posts

-(We do not offer free merit-checks via phone or e-mail.
-Based on the initial consultation we would tailor on offer for a subsequent representation.)
+(Please understand that we do not offer free merit-checks and subsequently fee quotes via phone or e-mail.
+We can offer our time and legal expertise, starting with 15-minutes-consultations.
+Based on the initial consultation we would provide an offer for a subsequent checks/representation.)

 TESTIMONIALS